RickyRechtackova/Web-User-Interface-Design/README.md

 - **Week 4:** Javascript for answer checking working, will keep adding questions as the website progresses.
 - **Week 5:** Menu updated to be horizontal and photo archive placement fixed.
 - **Week 6:** New music page, different layout for archive and added photos + text.
 New popup on home page.
 Header changes on main page when hovered over.
+- **Week 7:** Adjusted elements acordingly to change with different screen sizes, changed the layout of menu to be responsive

 This README serves as a living document, evolving with the website as I add more features and content.